The Benefits of a Gratitude Journal

 Counting your blessings is a simple and effective way to relieve stress and increase your emotional well-being

 Noted American psychologist Robert A. Emmons’ instructions to his subjects were simple: Keep a weekly journal documenting five things for which they felt grateful.
-Be it a home cooked meal by a partner, the generosity of a friend, or a beautiful sunset they enjoyed.
-With just a sentence reflecting each of the five things, the exercise was hardly time consuming.
+Be it a home-cooked meal by a partner, the generosity of a friend, or a beautiful sunset they enjoyed.
+With just a sentence reflecting each of the five things, the exercise was hardly time-consuming.

 Yet, in just three weeks, the experiment yielded vast benefits.
 Subjects found themselves less bothered by aches or pains and emerged with stronger immune systems.
 Others enjoyed a better quality of sleep, sustaining longer, deeper stretches of rest, and woke up feeling more refreshed.
 Interestingly enough, subjects also reported feeling more alive and less lonely.
-When interacting with others, they found themselves with a greater capacity for compassionate and forgiveness.
+When interacting with others, they found themselves with a greater capacity for compassion and forgiveness.

 For the past two decades, Emmons has studied the effects of gratitude on physical health, psychological well-being, and social relationships.
 His experiments, which follow over a thousand people, ages eight to 80, have time and again reflected the multitude of benefits that gratitude practices bring about.